isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 [![Alt text for image on Isomer site](/images/economy/growing-our-economy/More_FTA.gif)](https://www.mti.gov.sg/-/media/MTI/improving-trade/FTAs/All-you-need-to-know-about-SG-FTAs-and-DEAs.pdf)

-Between 1986 and 1996, Singapore grew at an average of 12.8 per cent a year, launching Singapore into a group of fast-growing nations that analysts termed Asian Tigers.
+Between 1986 and 1996, Singapore grew at an average of 12.8% a year, launching Singapore into a group of fast-growing nations that analysts termed Asian Tigers.
 Singapore alongside Taiwan, Korea and Hong Kong, were hailed for their remarkable growth over the decade.

 One key success factor that the ability to constantly make Singapore relevant to the global economy.
-Without a large domestic market or natural resources, there is no real need for large companies to invest in us.
+Without a large domestic market or natural resources, there is no real impetus for large companies to invest in us.
 Neither would large countries want to trade with a tiny island that had little to offer in return.

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/Screenshot%202020-10-19%20at.png)